mbtamuli/csi-quickstart/emptyDirClone/README.md

 We will call the plugin `emptyDirClone`.

+## Quickstart

+1. Setup the cluster using the instructions in [running locally](./docs/running-locally.md).

 ## Understanding [`emptyDir`][1] Volumes

 [`emptyDir`][1] volumes are temporary directories exposed to the pod.
 These do not persist beyond the lifetime of a pod.
 This is implemented by Kubernetes itself(as opposed to a separate plugin).